ShahriaAhmed/ShahriaAhmed.github.io/_posts/2020-01-03-RahC's Concert.md

 ---

-Me and my guy Ander went to support our other guy Rah C. It was my first time shooting a concert with the new Sony camera and lens.
+Me and my friend Ander went to support our other guy Rah C. It was my first time shooting a concert with the new Sony a7riii camera and lens.
 The pictures came out decent, but could have been better.

 &nbsp;